Glossary

 Abate / AbatementAvoidance, reduction or removal of an amount of carbon dioxide or equivalent.

-BiodiversityBiological diversity means the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are a part; this includes diversity within species, between species and of ecosystems.1
+BiodiversityBiological diversity means the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are a part; this includes diversity within species, between species and of ecosystems.2

 BoardThe Board of Directors of Woodside Energy Group Ltd.

 Carbon creditA tradable financial instrument that is issued by a carbon-crediting program.
-A carbon credit represents a greenhouse gas emission reduction to, or removal from, the atmosphere equivalent to 1 t CO2-e, calculated as the difference in emissions from a baseline scenario to a project scenario.
+A carbon credit represents a greenhouse gas emission reduction to, or removal from, the atmosphere equivalent to 1 t/CO2-e, calculated as the difference in emissions from a baseline scenario to a project scenario.
 Carbon credits are uniquely serialised, issued, tracked and retired or administratively cancelled by means of an electronic registry operated by an administrative body, such as a carbon-crediting program.

-Carbon credit integrityWoodside assesses Greenhouse gas (GHG) integrity (abatement that is measurable, verifiable and has a low risk of being inaccurate, non-additional or impermanent) and Environmental, Social and Governance integrity (guided by positive (or no negative) impacts on people and the environment; and appropriate governance measures to prevent adverse consequences and impacts).
+Carbon credit integrityWoodside assesses Greenhouse gas (GHG) integrity (abatement that is measurable, verifiable and has a low-risk of being inaccurate, non-additional or impermanent) and Environmental, Social and Governance integrity (guided by positive (or no negative) impacts on people and the environment; and appropriate governance measures to prevent adverse consequences and impacts).

-CCSCarbon capture and storage.
+CCSCarbon capture and storage

 CCUCarbon capture and utilisation, also referred to as carbon-to-products.

-CCUSCarbon capture utilisation and storage.
+CCUSCarbon capture utilisation and storage

-CO2Carbon dioxide.
+CO2Carbon dioxide

 CO2-eCO2 equivalent.
 The universal unit of measurement to indicate the global warming potential of each of the seven greenhouse gases, expressed in terms of the global warming potential of one unit of carbon dioxide.
-It is used to evaluate releasing (or avoiding releasing) any greenhouse gas against a common basis.2
+It is used to evaluate releasing (or avoiding releasing) any greenhouse gas against a common basis.4

 Company or Woodside or GroupOn this website, unless otherwise stated, references to 'Woodside', the 'Group', the 'company', 'we', 'us' and 'our' refer to Woodside Energy Group Ltd and/or its controlled entities, as a whole.